-The real gem, though, of the village is a little culinary miracle.
-There is no way to say that you are going to visit the area, without someone to tell you that “you must go to the Γκρίζα Αρκούδα (Gray Bear) for dinner”.
-I am always “suspicious” of these kinds of recommendations, because they are usually just fashionable places, where you go to see and be seen and not to enjoy a delicious meal; or they are so expensive, I’d rather have a gyro takeaway instead.
-Oh, well.
-We ended having dinner there every single evening we spent in the area.
-The Gray Bear’s main room is heavily, but tastefully, decorated and has windows all around, so you can enjoy the mountains while you relish your meal.
+I am always “suspicious” of these kind of recommendations, because they are usually refer to just fashionable places, where you go to see and be seen and not to enjoy a delicious meal; or they are so expensive, I’d rather have a gyro takeaway instead.
+This is not the case, though; we ended having dinner there every single evening we spent in the area!
+The Gray Bear’s main room is heavily (in a pastoral way) decorated and has windows all around, so you can enjoy the mountains while you relish your meal.
 This is your only choice during winter, but during summer they also open a big garden, just opposite the main building, where you dine or lunch under huge walnut trees.
 The dishes are really delicious and you will certainly enjoy well cooked or roasted meats, local cheeses and vegetables.
-The only drawback I believe is that all main dishes are cooked with meat, no vegetarian main courses.
-But again, who cares!

-The real star of the area, though, is Arachova.
+The real star of the area is Arachova.
 Its name is of South Slavic origin and denotes a place with walnut trees.
-Arachova is a big, rich and beautiful, but also a real victim of over tourism.
+Arachova is a big, rich and beautiful town, but also a real victim of overtourism.
 Arachova is for winter what Mykonos is for the summer.
 The town is so crowded during the winter season, not only from skiers, but also from thousands of Athenians, who starve for some snow-covered mountainous landscape.
-The place is overdeveloped and ugly winter- chalets spring out here and there, where green pastures or pine covered slopes used to be.
-During the period of the bliss and luscious living 90s and 00s, everyone who wanted to be “respected” and welcomed to the high society, should possess a chalet here and an island house on Mykonos.
+The place is overdeveloped and ugly winter-chalets spring out here and there, where green pastures or pine covered slopes used to be.
+During the period of the bliss and luscious living in 90s and 00s, everyone who wanted to be “respected” and welcomed to the high society, should possess a chalet here and an island house on Mykonos.
 Those days have gone, but left behind ugly building complexes and a wounded south Parnassus.

-However, I should not be fair if stating only the negative elements.
+However, it would be unfair to state only the negative elements.
 Arachova, has managed to maintain much of its traditional characteristics as a wealthy historical town.
-Many old houses have been restored and maintained, the culinary scene has been improved scientifically and new more sophisticated shops are spread mainly along the main road that divides the town into the upper and the lower town.
+Many old houses have been restored and maintained, the culinary scene has been improved significantly and new more sophisticated shops are spread mainly along the main road that divides the town into the upper and the lower town.

 Between Arachova and Agoriani, just some km off the road connecting the two towns, stands the Corycian Cave (Κωρύκιον ἄντρον / Korykion antron).
 The cave is named after the nymph Corycia (Κωρύκεια); however, its name etymologically derives from korykos, "knapsack made of animal skin".
 A modern name for the cave in some references is Sarantavli, meaning "forty rooms".

 The cave has two main halls and continues further with a narrow tunnel.
 The first chamber has a height of 50 meters and dimensions of about 90 by 60.
 It is full of stalactites with some stalagmites in the periphery.
-One of them, with a fairly large surface area, is called "table", and it is speculated that here the pilgrims who flocked to the cave throughout the antiquity, placed their offerings.
-This first hall has enough light to explore, but I would not recommend to proceed further without a good source of light.
+One of them, with a fairly large surface area, is called "table", and it is speculated that here the pilgrims who flocked to the cave, throughout the antiquity, placed their offerings.
+This first hall has enough natural light to explore it, but I would not recommend to proceed further without a good source of light.

 This cave was sacred to the Corycian Nymphs and the Muses, and a place of worship for Pan (the god of the wild, shepherds and flocks, nature of mountain wilds, rustic music and impromptus, and companion of the nymphs).
 Here, according to myth, Apollo seduced the nymph Corycia, and here she gave birth to her son, Lycorus.
 Traditionally the cave has been a place of refuge for the surrounding population during foreign invasions e.g. from the Persians in the 5th century BC, the Turks during the Greek War of Independence, and from the Germans in 1943.